niklasvm/hypercubing.github.io/about.md

 I have been an avid [R](https://cran.r-project.org/) user for the last 10 years.
 I first learned to program in java as a youngster where I built silly computer games after school.
 At university I was introduced to R and then went on to teach it to students for the remainder of my degree.

+Outside of data and R I am a keen road runner, participating in races in and around Cape Town up to half-marathon distance.

+This site aims to showcase my adventures in data and coding.

 ### Contact me

 niklasvm at gmail dot com